Does this sound like you?

 - starving by mid-morning even after your “healthy” breakfast

 - sugar cravings throughout the day

 - energy spikes and dips throughout the day

 - you get the munchies after dinner or are hungry at night but not for breakfast

 If any of the above sound familiar, check your breakfast.
 Most of us are on the go and in a hurry in the mornings, making that “healthy” bran muffin (loaded with sugar) from the coffee shop seem like a good idea.
 Don’t grab something you’ll regret later.
 The right breakfast will make or break your energy and clarity for the day.
-I included some inventive, quick, delicious and nutritious options for you.

 Here’s my guide for breakfast options: what to eat, and what to ditch.